home-assistant/home-assistant.io/source/_integrations/lifx.markdown

 ### Service `lifx.effect_flame`

-Run a hardware-based effect on LIFX matrix devices that creates a flame effects on the device.
-The speed of the flames is controlled by the `speed` attribute.
+Run a hardware-based effect on LIFX matrix devices that creates a flame effect on the device.
 The device will be powered on by default, but this can be overridden by setting `power_on` to `false`.
+The `speed` attribute controls the speed of the flames.

 | Service data attribute | Description |
 | ---------------------- | ----------- |